dzc0d3r/Blog/content/posts/2020-03-10-nodejs-intro/index.md

 Now, let's start the process of writing Node.js using the built-in module called fs (File System).

-We will create a project folder inside which there are two files, namely:
+We'll create a project folder with two files, namely:
  - **package.json**: A file that specifies the project name, version of our project, as well as other dependencies.
  - **app.js**: The main file where the code will be written.
 (Give any name)